Kotlin/kotlin-wasm-examples/README.md

 * [Compose Image Viewer](compose-imageviewer) — Web version of Image Viewer application built with Compose Multiplatform
 * [Browser Example](browser-example) -- A simple app showing "Hello World" in the browser using DOM API.
+* [Node.js Example](nodejs-example) -- A simple app printing "Hello World" in the Node.js.
 * [KoWasm](https://github.com/kowasm/kowasm) -- Server-side and full stack development with Kotlin and WebAssembly leveraging WASI and Component Model.

 ## Build and run